 Daily Record infographics

-Hays County records 4 fatalities, 998 new COVID-19 cases in weekly report
+Hays County records 2 COVID-19 fatalities, 917 new cases in weekly report

-The Hays County Local Health Department recorded four COVID-19 fatalities and 998 new cases in its weekly report as the positivity rate continued at nearly 30%.
+The Hays County Local Health Department recorded two COVID-19 fatalities and 917new cases in its weekly report as the positivity rate sits at 28%.

 The Hays County Local Health Department currently reports COVID-19 data in alignment with how the Centers for Disease Control and Prevention calculates whether a community has a high, medium or low transmission.

-Hays County has a medium COVID-19 transmission rate as of Thursday, according to the CDC.
+Hays County has a high COVID-19 transmission rate as of Thursday, according to the CDC.

 COVID-19 METRIC DEFINITIONS, COURTESY OF HAYS COUNTY: